The Best 7 Foods for Gut Health

 Probiotics, Prebiotics and Synbiotics

-In any discussion about the gut and gut health, the term 'probiotics' will pop up early and often.
+In any discussion about gut and gut health, the term 'probiotics' will pop up early and often.
 Probiotics are live bacterial organisms consumed for their health benefits.

 Products containing probiotics include yogurt, health and dietary supplements and skin creams.
 Though coming from outside sources, many of these probiotics will closely resemble the bacteria already in your body.